 Prepaid wireless 911 fees must be collected at the time of sale by the seller from the purchaser of the prepaid wireless service.
 A prepaid wireless service is a mobile wireless telecommunication service, which includes downloading digital products and content.

-Prepaid wireless services must be paid in advance and is sold in predetermined units or dollars.
+Prepaid wireless services must be paid in advance and are sold in predetermined units or dollars.
 As the predetermined units are used, the amount remaining available for use declines in a known amount.
 Examples include prepaid calling cards and minutes added to “pay-as-you-go” phones.

 Prepaid wireless services are commonly sold by department stores, electronics stores, grocery stores, convenience stores, and other sellers.
 The prepaid wireless 911 fees are in lieu of the traditional 911 fee, which is collected on landline services and traditional wireless plans.
 (Telecommunication providers collect and remit the traditional 911 fees related to wireless and landline services.)

-Sellers selling a bundled telecommunications service (phone and service) may choose to not charge the 911 fee when the portion applying to the prepaid wireless service is 10 minutes or less or has a value of $5 or less.
+Sellers selling a bundled telecommunications service (phone and service) may choose not to charge the 911 fee when the portion applying to the prepaid wireless service is 10 minutes or less or has a value of $5 or less.
 If the minutes or dollars of the service are not disclosed separately, prepaid wireless telecommunication services bundled with other goods require the collection of the 911 fee on the entire selling price of the bundle.

 Businesses who sell prepaid wireless services need a sales tax account and an account to report the prepaid wireless 911 fee with the Office of State Tax Commissioner.